Athens Airport station

 Athens Airport (Αεροδρόμιο, Aerodromio), also known as Athens International Airport (Διεθνής Αερολιμένας Αθηνών, Diethnis Aerolimenas Athinon) on signage, is a railway station and metro station that serves the international airport of Athens, Greece.
 It operates on both the Athens Suburban Railway as well as Line 3 of the Athens Metro.
-It is the first and only train station in Greece that is not managed by GaiOSE (a subsidiary of the national rail company OSE).
-It is owned by the airport, which charges the train operating companies (Hellenic Train and STASY) fees to use it.
+It is the first and only train station in Greece that is not managed by GAIAOSE.
+It is owned by the airport, which charges the train operating companies (Hellenic Train and STASY) fees for its use.

 History

 The station opened on 30 July 2004, two weeks before the Athens Olympics.
 Although it was projected that only commuter rail would use the station, the Athens Metro operating company decided to extend Line 3 to the airport.
 However, building new tracks was not economically viable, so the route would be served by dual-voltage second-generation trains and would share tracks with Suburban Railway trains between Doukissis Plakentias station and the airport.
 Because of the limited availability of these trains (7 in total), only 1 or 2 per hour reach the station, leaving the airport every 36 minutes from 06:10 to 23:34.

 The decision to extend Line 3 to the airport forced a change to the station design; Metro trains have a higher floor than Suburban Railway trains, so the central track had to be lowered.
 This is why initial services to the airport did not use any stations between Doukissis Plakentias and the airport.
 The intermediate stations did not have the tracks lowered; parts of the platforms were raised in 2006.
 Since then, all intermediate stations have been used by both services.